h4rkon/slides/MLFlow.md

 ### Details

-- **Performance Metrics:** MLflow allows users to define and monitor custom performance metrics for models.
+- **Performance Metrics:** MLFlow allows users to define and monitor custom performance metrics for models.

 - **Alerting:** Users can set up alerts based on predefined thresholds or anomalies in model performance.